thibaudcolas/draftail.org/docs/FormattingOptions.md

 Draftail, like Draft.js, distinguishes between 3 content formats:

+- [Inline styles](InlineStyles.md), providing inline formatting for text.
+They can overlap: text can be both bold and italic.
-- Blocks, that provide structure to the content.
-Blocks do not overlap – no content can be both a paragraph and a title.
+- [Blocks](Blocks.md), that provide structure to the content.
+They do not overlap – no content can be both a paragraph and a title.
-- Inline styles, providing inline formatting for text.
-Styles can overlap: a piece of text can be both bold and italic.
-- Entities, annotating content with metadata to represent rich content beyond text.
-Entities can be inline (eg. a link applied on a portion of text), or block-based (eg. an embedded video).
+- [Entities](Entities.md), annotating content with data to represent rich content beyond text.
+They can be inline (e.g. a link applied on a word), or block-based (e.g. an embedded video).

 ## Built-in formats

 - Block types: H1, H2, H3, H4, H5, H6, Blockquote, Code, UL, OL, P
 - Inline styles: Bold, Italic, Underline, Code, Strikethrough, Mark, Keyboard, Superscript, Subscript
 - And HR, BR

+View [an example all of the formats](/examples#all), or try them out below.

 <iframe src="https://demo.draftail.org/examples/iframe.html?selectedKind=Docs&selectedStory=Built-in%20formats" class="iframe iframe--docs-250"></iframe>